eclipse-arrowhead/core-java-spring/README.md

 * A cloud certificate chain name has to constist of four part and the last two part hast to be 'arrowhead' and 'eu'.
 * A client certificate chain name has to constist of five part and the last two part hast to be 'arrowhead' and 'eu'.

 Each SSL certificate contains a private/public key pair.
-The trust chain is created by issuing the cloud certificate from the root certificate and the client certificate from the cloud certificate.
+The trust chain is created by issuing the cloud certificate from the master certificate and the client certificate from the cloud certificate.
 With other words, the **cloud certificate is signed by the master certificate's private key** and the **client certificate is signed by the cloud certificate's private key** which makes the whole chain trustworthy.

 ### The Key-Store